MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Key bug fixes

 Version 3.1.0+ of the Spring Data Azure Cosmos DB SDK has the following key bug fixes:
-* Fixed an issue where annotated queries do not pick the annotated container name.
+* Fixed an issue where annotated queries don't pick the annotated container name.
 * Scheduling diagnostics logging task to parallel threads to avoid blocking Netty input/output (I/O) threads.
 * Fixed optimistic locking on delete operation.
-* Fixed issue with escaping queries for IN clause.
+* Fixed issue with escaping queries for the IN clause.
 * Fixed issue by allowing long data type for @Id.
 * Fixed issue by allowing Boolean, long, int, and double as data types for @PartitionKey annotation.
 * Fixed IgnoreCase and AllIgnoreCase keywords for ignore case queries.